 Name of software or service:

 Type of software:

 Number of users within your organization:

 Types of users (department, job function):

 Are there self-service users (such as customers or suppliers)?
 If so, roughly how many:

 How long has the software been in place at your organization?

 Is the software on-premise or cloud-based?

+Tip: Have your key users document all the software they use on a daily basis and what they use it for.
+If they are bypassing an official system, have them explain why (and make sure you clearly acknowledge amnesty for any shadow IT they mention).
+Also have them document any instances where they need to duplicate data as part of their work.

+How many people currently staff your IT department, and briefly describe their roles and responsibilities (group by function if your organization has a large IT team)?

+How many people on your IT team are responsible for programming as opposed to desktop or network functions?

+What is the internet connectivity at each of your locations (bandwidth and type)?

 Do any locations have less internet connectivity or special connectivity needs?

 Does your current software have any customizations specific to your organization?
 Briefly outline those customizations.

 Why are you looking to replace your current system?

 What ERP solution are you currently using, if any (list both the provider and specific solution)?

 What additional information about your IT system should be considered?